darlinghq/darling/README.md

 ### Working with DMG images

-DMG images can be attached and deattached from inside `darling shell` with `hdiutil`.
+DMG images can be attached and detached from inside `darling shell` with `hdiutil`.
 This is how you can install Xcode along with its toolchain and SDKs (note that Xcode itself doesn't run yet):

 ````
 Darling [~]$ hdiutil attach Xcode_7.2.dmg